-But where does this leave staff who work from home?
-Or students who go home for the holidays?
-Or faculty who travel out of state or even out of the country?
-This is where the Institute’s Virtual Private Network (VPN) comes in.
+MITnet, the Institute’s wired and wireless network, provides secure on-campus connections to community members.
+But where does this leave students who go off campus for spring break?
+Or staff who work from home?
+Or faculty who travel out of state or out of the country?

-IS&T recommends that all MIT community members make use of the VPN when using public Wi-Fi.
-Open Wi-Fi can pose security risks, but the MIT VPN encrypts activity and keeps it private.
-Whether you need to access MITnet or not, the VPN will protect your activity on free Wi-Fi.
+The VPN provides community members with another key benefit, a safe way to use free public WiFi.
+Open WiFi can pose security risks, but the MIT VPN encrypts activity and keeps it private.
+Whether you need to access MITnet or not, the VPN will protect your activity on public WiFi.

 Available to all at MIT